Akali27/Windows_Response_Tool/README.md

 ## Prerequisites

-PowerShell and Administrator privileges on target system
+PowerShell and Administrator privileges on target system.

 ## Executing